Virtually

 A Culture of Invocation

-Adi Da has described Adidam as "a culture
+Adi Da has described Adidam as "a culture of invocation".

-every moment, ever more profoundly.[4]
-For this reason,
+moment, ever more profoundly.[3]
+For

-we always begin our formal cultural occasions with a specific Invocation ("The First Great Invocation") and close with another
+a specific Invocation ("The First Great Invocation") and close with another

 Invocation ("The Second Great Invocation" or one of the Sat-Guru-Naama